Christmas and New Year opening hours and pay dates

 Time-based

-If you're invoicing us for time-based treatment, we'll pay for the time you spend face to face with the client.
+If you're invoicing us for time-based treatment, we'll pay for the time you spend completing direct treatment on your client.
 It should be rounded to the nearest five-minute increment.

 For example, if you provide direct treatment for 43 minutes, this can be billed as 45 minutes of treatment to ACC.
 If you provide direct treatment for 37 minutes, this should be billed as 35 minutes.